PeterNaydenov/shortcuts/README.md

   load          : 'Load and extend a shortcut definition.'
 , unload        : 'Remove a shortcut context with all its shortcuts.'
 , changeContext : 'Switch to existing shortcut context.'
+, emit          : 'Trigger a shortcut or custom event programmatically.'
 , pause         : 'Stop listening for shortcuts.'
 , resume        : 'Resume listening for shortcuts.'
 , listContexts  : 'Return list of available contexts.'